TELEHEALTH SERVICES

 What devices do I need to access Telehealth sessions?

 For telephone sessions, you will require a phone with reliable reception for the duration of your session time.
 For videolink sessions, you will need a device with a camera and microphone (this could be a phone, a tablet, laptop or desktop computer), and a reliable internet connection.
-If you choose a videolink session, you will be emailed a link to a Zoom meeting for your appointment time.
+If you choose a videolink session, you will be emailed a link to a online meeting for your appointment time.
 At your appointment time, simply click this link and this will take you to the videolink meeting.
-You will either need to download the Zoom app prior to your appointment, or you will be prompted to download this when you click the link to begin your session.

 What are the benefits of Telehealth sessions?